Find Your Best Video Format

 Common video file extensions

-There are hundreds of different formats.
-These include various containers, codecs, and specialized file types for particular devices and purposes.
-In this article we will look at the top 7 best video file extensions.
+There are hundreds of options.
+These include different types of codecs and containers that are made for specific devices and needs.
+In this article, we will look at the top 7 best video file extensions.

 MP4

-This is a universal video format, renowned for its ability to maintain high quality while providing efficient compression.
+This is a universal video format that is known for being able to keep high quality while also compressing quickly.
 MP4 supports a variety of codecs, including H.264 for video and AAC for audio, making it an excellent choice for both storage and streaming applications.

 This is the best video format for website content.
-Its high compression rate allows for smaller file sizes without compromising the quality.
+It has a high compression rate, which means that clips can be smaller without losing quality.

-• Efficient compression with a good balance between quality and file size.
+- Efficient compression with a good balance between quality and size.

 Drawbacks: